 Welcome to Cloudflare Zero Trust.
 This guide covers the main steps you need to take to set up your Zero Trust environment.

 - A Cloudflare account

 Start from the Cloudflare dashboard

 Complete your onboarding by selecting a subscription plan and entering your payment details.
 If you chose the Zero Trust Free plan, please note this step is still needed, but you will not be charged.

-Welcome to the Zero Trust dashboard!
+Welcome to Zero Trust!
 Your account has been created.
 You can now explore a list of one-click actions we have designed to help you kickstart your experience with Cloudflare Zero Trust.

 Install the WARP client on your devices

 If you want to enable security features such as Browser Isolation, HTTP filtering, AV scanning, and device posture, or connect networks to Cloudflare, here are the next steps you need to take: